 3. Administration on Aging (AoA)

-The AoA administers many national programs and services for elders, including health insurance counseling, legal assistance, protection from elder abuse and long-term care.
-The banner on the website has a link to Elders and Families, your starting point.
-This section also offers a specific link and service For Caregivers (see the left hand column.)
+The AoA administers many national programs and services for elders, including health insurance counseling, legal assistance, protection from elder abuse and help with long-term care.
+The navigation bar on the home page has a link to Help and Resources, your starting point.

 4. Department of Veterans Affairs (VA)